Ever wondered about the true cost of selling a house?

 Unsurprisingly, this doesn’t come for free.

-Charges vary; some will have flat rates while others take a percentage of the sale price of the property.
+Charges vary; some will have flat rates while others solicitor fees for selling a house will be a percentage of the property’s sale price.
 So, you’re looking at somewhere between £500-1500 on average.

 Need help finding a professional you can trust?
 Get conveyancing quotes for free below.